 (512) 732-9189 - fax

-My children attended Barton Creek Elementary many years ago, and I was inspired by their school nurse, Bonnie Buchholtz, to become a school nurse myself.
-To gain pediatric experience, I worked ten years for some of Austin's finest pediatricians (Dr. Mike Bayer, Dr. Jack Louis, Dr. Leighton Ellis, Dr. Erica Sharp & Dr. Rebecca Sperling).
-I began my school nursing career in 2012 at Eanes Elementary, a school I love, but I couldn't resist transferring "home" to Barton Creek in 2016.
-I am thrilled to be your school nurse and will do my best to keep your children safe, healthy and feeling loved.
+My children attended Barton Creek Elementary shortly after it was built.
+I was so inspired by their school nurse, Bonnie Buchholtz, that I dreamed of working here, myself, after she retired.
+To prepare for the possibility, I worked for some of Austin's finest pediatricians: Dr. Mike Bayer, Dr. Jack Louis, Dr. Leighton Ellis, Dr. Erica Sharp and Dr. Rebecca Sperling.
+I was hired by Eanes Elementary in 2012 and enjoyed five wonderful years there, but I could not resist the opportunity to transfer here in 2016.
+I have dreamed of working here for over twenty years.
+I love this school.
+I am so happy to be your school nurse, and I will do my best to keep your children safe, healthy and feeling loved.

 I was born in Michigan, grew up in Abilene and moved to Austin in 1974 as a freshman at UT.
-I met my future husband in government class.
-Hook 'em!
+I met my future husband in a government class.
+Hook 'em, ha!
 I graduated from UT with highest honors in 1978 and married Don Sansom in 1980.
-Our children, Sarah and Collin, graduated from WHS in 2004 and 2006.
-I am blessed to work with my talented daughter, the permanent sub here at BCE.
-We visit our son, Collin, and his wife, Katie, in Ft.
+Our daughter and son, Sarah and Collin, graduated from WHS in 2004 and 2006.
+I am so blessed to work with my talented daughter, "Miss Sansom," our permanent sub.
+We visit Collin and his sweet wife, Katie, in Ft.
 Worth as often as we can.
-They are expecting a baby boy in July (our first grandchild).
-We also love to visit my parents in Lakeway.
-In my spare time, I love to garden, knit, make stained glass mosaics and walk our dog.
+They got married a year ago and are expecting a baby in July, so I am nesting!
+Can a grandmother have too many rocking chairs?
+Surely not!
+We love to spend time with my parents in Lakeway.
+They garden, golf, go to the fitness center and play bridge, but they always have time for us.
+In my spare time, I love to garden, knit, make stained glass mosaics and walk our dog, Biscuit.

 I have a sweet memory of my mother reading Ozma of Oz to me after I was injured riding my bicycle, so I keep children's books in the clinic as a distraction for sick children.
 As your school nurse, I hope to work with you to keep your children safe and empowered with knowledge for a healthy future.
 I welcome your calls and emails.
 Please let me know if there is anything I can do for your son or daughter.